igor1289/skynet-integration/README.md

-This is Skynet++ integration tutorial
+This is Skynet++ integration tutorial.
 See repository Wiki or text.md in repository